freedomjs/freedom-port-control/README.md

 portControl.openPortWithUpnp(55557, 55557);
 ```

-All of these methods return a promise that will resolve to the newly mapped external port number, or `-1` on failure.
+All of these methods return the same promise as `addMapping`, and refreshes.

-They also automatically refresh the mapping every two minutes, unless `false` is passed in as the last argument.

 ### IP address